 - Manufacturing1

 Since trafficking involves large drug quantities, charges are typically reserved for big-time dealers and drug lords.
-Defendants face separate charges for each controlled substance they allegedly traffic.
-So if a person is selling large amounts of both heroin and MDMA, the person faces two separate trafficking charges: One for each drug.2
+You face separate charges for each controlled substance you allegedly traffic.
+So, if you sell large amounts of both heroin and MDMA, you face two separate trafficking charges: One for each drug.2

 Note that trafficking is often abbreviated as TCS (short for trafficking in controlled substances).
 Trafficking drugs is illegal under federal law as well.
 Learn more about federal drug trafficking laws.